Bures-Wasserstein Means of Graphs: BURES-WASSERSTEIN GRAPH MEANS

-The Wasserstein distance \eqref{eq:BWdistance} has recently emerged as a tool to compare graphs by embedding them in the space of normal distributions \cite{ petric2020wasserstein, petric2019got}.
-The core idea of the present work is that this embedding space equipped with the distance \eqref{eq:BWdistance} provides an elegant and simple framework for considering graphs as statistical data.
+The core idea of the present work is that embedding graphs into a space of distributions equipped with the distance \eqref{eq:BWdistance} provides an elegant and simple framework for considering graphs as statistical data.
 Specifically, in this section we define a notion of graph mean \eqref{eq:graph_avg} through an instance of the Wasserstein barycenter problem \eqref{eq:barycenter} and characterize it as the solution of a matrix equation similar to \eqref{eq:bary_fb}.
 Based on this, we provide an algorithm for computing the graph mean.